Khulu Skenjana: Career

-Since 2000s he started to play guest uncredited appearances in the television serials such as A Place Called Home, Binnelanders and Generations.
+Since the 2000s he started to play guest uncredited appearances in the television serials such as A Place Called Home, Binnelanders and Generations.
 Meanwhile, he made the appearance in popular television serial All Access Mzansi and rendered as a voice artist.
 Then he appeared in the serial Entabeni and played the role 'Kumkani Modise'.

 In 2008, he played the role of 'Mandla' in the mini-series Noah's Ark from July to August.
 In the same year, he made a cameo role in the NBC series The Philanthropist.
 Then in 2010, he played the role of 'David Tabane' in the series The Mating Game.
 Meanwhile, he appeared with the role 'Thomas' in the series Hola Mpinji.
 He also appeared in several popular television series such as Sokhulu & Partners, Rhythm City, Hola Mpinji, A Place Called Home and Jozi-H.

-In 2011, he made film debut with the role 'Max' in the film 48.
+In 2011, he made his film debut with the role 'Max' in the film 48.
 In the same year, he appeared in the film Machine Gun Preacher.
 In 2013, he played a lead role 'Themba' in the film Zulu.
 In the same year, he joined the second season of Intersexions and then in Tempy Pushas.